 The Certificate in Clinical and Translational Science (CCTS) provides educational enrichment and an increased awareness of expanding opportunities in translational science, a discipline focused on moving biomedical discovery into application in the health care arena.

 Translational science requires team-based interdisciplinary approaches to advance research-generated discoveries into clinical trials and facilitate adoption of best practices in a clinical and community setting.

-Graduate training programs in the translational sciences can be achieved by enrolling in areas such as medicine, public health, nursing, dentistry, pharmacy, and other allied health professions; including biostatistics, behavioral medicine, epidemiology, and clinical pharmacology.
+Graduate training programs in the translational sciences are available in areas such as medicine, public health, nursing, dentistry, pharmacy, and other allied health professions, including biostatistics, behavioral medicine, epidemiology, and clinical pharmacology.

 The University of Iowa provides a variety of scholarships to eligible undergraduate students through the Iowa Scholarship Portal.
 Scholarships are available to first-year, transfer, and currently enrolled students.
 For additional details on scholarships for your program of study, check directly with the department or college.

 For more information about student eligibility, the application process, required coursework, and other requirements for the completion of this certificate, view Clinical and Translational Science Certificate in the UI General Catalog or the Certificate in Clinical and Translational Science website.